-This section of the Statement of Accounts for 2023/24 sets out:
+This section of the Statement of Accounts for 2024/25 sets out:

-- The construction of the original budget for 2023/24. - The final outturn for 2023/24.
+- The construction of the original budget for 2024/25. - The final outturn for 2024/25.

-Setting the Revenue Budget for 2023/24
+Setting the Revenue Budget for 2024/25

 The Authority has developed its service planning processes so that they provide a sound basis both for setting its strategic objectives, plans and policies and for its medium term financial planning and budget setting.
 The Authority's Medium Term Financial Plan (MTFP) recognised that there was significant uncertainty for fire funding beyond the one year settlement agreed by central government.
 For 2024/25 and beyond there were potentially significant risks as a result of the review of the local government funding formula and changes to the business rates system.
-In addition there was a significant risk within the fire sector with one-off grant from Government funding a significant and ongoing increase in pension costs.
-As a consequence of this uncertainty the MTFP for the period to 2027/28 modelled two scenarios: Higher range - 2% increase in Settlement Funding Assessment (SFA) and Lower Range - assumes SFA cash flat, resulting in the need to identify additional savings of between £0.2m to £0.9m over the period in addition to the £0.7m savings required in 2024/25.
+In addition, there was a significant risk within the fire sector with one-off grant from Government funding a significant and ongoing increase in pension costs.
+As a consequence of this uncertainty the MTFP for the period to 2028/29 modelled three scenarios: Higher range - 2% increase in Settlement Funding Assessment (SFA) and council tax threshold 1.99% and Lower Range - assumes SFA cash flat and council tax threshold 1.99%, resulting in the need to identify additional savings of between £1.9m to £3.5m over the period.